 - view and download your NHS COVID Pass for travel abroad

-- get messages specific to you or your care from your connected healthcare providers that use NHS account messaging, like your GP surgery
+- get messages specific to you or your healthcare from your connected healthcare providers that use the NHS App Messaging Service, like your GP surgery

 The level of identity verification you have depends on your NHS login account.
 Find out more about NHS login.

 The key organisations involved in your NHS account and their respective roles are as follows:

 NHS England leads the National Health Service (NHS) in England.
 It sets the priorities and direction of the NHS.